 In the Greenland and Antarctic ice sheets, ice primarily moves by flow in individual glaciers or “ice streams”.
 We want to understand how and why the flow in these glaciers changes over time.
 We do so by examining the processes which mediate flow in glaciers occurring, and how they respond to different types of environmental changes, including climate (Robel & Tziperman 2016, Robel et al. 2018), melt and friction beneath glaciers (Robel et al. 2013, 2014), ice fabric and temperature (Minchew et al. 2018), or ocean tides (Robel et al. 2017).
 By explaining the causes and rates of glacier changes, we can improve our understanding past ice sheet deglaciations, distinguish natural from human-caused changes in the present, and more accurately predict future ice sheet melt.

 Under the right conditions, ice sheets can become unstable, leading to their irreversible and rapid decline.
 We are examining which climatic and geological conditions may lead to these instabilities and how fast ice sheets melt when they become unstable.
 We have shown the critical role of ice sheet shape in causing “meltwater pulses”, the most rapid periods of sea level rise in recent Earth history (Robel & Tsai 2018).
 We have also explored how changing friction at the bottom of ice sheets on ice sheet stability (Robel et al. 2016) and the multiple time scales and mechanisms of marine ice sheet collapse (Robel et al. 2018).
-We have recently used tools from statistical physics to explore the collective dynamics of draining melt ponds on ice shelves (Robel & Banwell, In Review, animation right).
+We have recently used tools from statistical physics to explore the collective dynamics of draining melt ponds on ice shelves (Robel & Banwell, 2019, animation right).
 Dr. Samantha Buzzard, a postdoctoral fellow in the Ice & Climate group, is currently examining how the flow of water over ice shelves affects their propensity to rapidly disintegrate.

 What controls iceberg calving and melting?